outscale/cluster-api-provider-outscale/docs/develop.md

 (t) to open legacy terminal mode (--legacy=true) (ctrl-c) to exit
 ```
-Watch docker build and controller log in your web browser.
+You can track your docker build and controller log in your web browser.

 ## Check your cluster is deployed
 ```